Notes on John 10

 blasphemy.
 He gave them a vigorous reply.
 Jesus spoke of the significance of

-do what His Father did – God acting as God! – He would give them some room for
+not do what His Father did – God acting as God! – that would give them some

 10:39 the rejection continued Nothing changed; they picked up stones to stone Him in v.31 (see also 7:30), but He answered their charges and made a further appeal to believe.
 They still tried to seize Him.
 Note that there was no rational response to His replies, just more heated rejection.